Reporting an accident

 see Regulatory forms

 The CEO invites feedback on the usefulness of these documents.
-Comments maybe made via email to licenceadminarpansa.gov.au or mail to :
+Comments can be sent to licenceadminarpansa.gov.au.

-The information provided in these reports is included in the Australian Radiation Incident Register (ARIR).
+Information provided in accident reports is included in the Australian Radiation Incident Register (ARIR).